The Nobility of the Northern Forests

 His Grace Duke William of Pineland

-Richard Johnson, Lord of Eastcourt
+Richard Johnson, 1st Duke of Avalon

 Laura Duchesne,Baroness of Roustad